 We will continue to work in partnership with children, parents and other agencies to safeguard and promote the welfare of children.
-Our DSLs will keep up to date with the latest Norfolk/Suffolk Safeguarding Children Partnership advice and guidance from the LA.
+Our DSLs will keep up to date with the latest Norfolk Safeguarding Children Partnership advice and guidance from the LA.
 Our DSLs will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely in line with the NSCP guidance on attending and contributing to child protection conferences and Developing Child Protection Plans.
+In line with the Department for Education guidance, for the period COVID-19 measures are in place, a DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.